alizaidi14/automated-fall-detector/README.md

 ### Shared files:

   - dataset_augmentation.py - Python script which augments an image dataset.
-  - detection_function.py - Python based lambda function which enables the camera to make inferences in real time.
   - notifier_function.js - Node.js based lambda function which triggers a text notification when camera detects fallen person.

 ### Tools Used: